Pandora's Tower: Development

 The first stages of development began in late 2006 after the completion of Jump Ultimate Stars.
 Up to that point, developer Ganbarion had only ever worked on licensed titles, and the team wanted to do something original.
 When Nintendo asked whether they wished to work on an original intellectual property due to being impressed by their work, Ganbarion accepted and pitched them the idea.
 The initial concept was how something pure had been corrupted and needed to be purified once again, with the main theme being love.
 The concept of the heroine needing to eat meat did not come until much later, when producer Chikako Yamakura was talking with another staff member about the then-prevalent fashion for ekiben, boxed lunches served on trains, and the idea came to her "out of the blue".
 Only the basic elements of the story had been decided by then, and despite reservations by Nintendo's then-CEO Satoru Iwata, the project was greenlit as Iwata felt that they deserved the chance to work on a fresh project.
-The long development cycle was the result of continuous problems faced by the team which ran from the use of the Wii remote to mixed responses from testers on the mechanics surrounding Elena which necessitated some aspects surrounding the character to be scrapped and redone from scratch.
+The long development cycle was the result of continuous problems faced by the team which ran from the use of the Wii Remote to mixed responses from testers on the mechanics surrounding Elena which necessitated some aspects surrounding the character to be scrapped and redone from scratch.
 This latter measure needed to be undertaken just a year before the game's release.
 Despite this, the final game came out relatively close to their initial vision.

 The game's title went through multiple revisions during development, with Nintendo producer Hitoshi Yamagami saying that he went through discussions with Yamakura about ten times and Yamakura stated that about five thousand titles had been suggested.
 The Japanese subtitle, "Until I Return To Your Side", was proposed and approved at a fairly early stage.
 The final title was only decided two months before the mastering process began.
 The Oraclos Chain was present in early concepts as a means of contrasting with Elena's feminine image, and was born as a gameplay device from discussions on how to best create an action-based experience with limited controls.
 Alongside this, the team wanted to make the game suitable for gamers not comfortable with action games, so upgrades and equipment repair were added.
 The boss battles were designed to make players pull on all their available resources, creating puzzles that would leave players satisfied upon completion.
-No original music was created for the game, with it instead using samples from western classical music that fitted the concept.
+No original music was created for the game, with it instead using samples from western classical music that fit the concept.
 While original music was considered, it was dropped as staff felt it would be "too powerful" for an overseas audience.